ohare93/ohare93.github.io/_posts/2019-09-21-moving-to-denmark.md

 #### Helpful info

-Opt-out of Church tax{% include margin.html content="If you want to" %}.
-It may be automatically done when you state your religion in one of the previous forms, but you may have to do it by manually submitting a ticket in the self service page.
+Check if you are paying Church tax, and opt-out if you do not want to pay ~0.7% tax.{% include margin.html content="The exact percentage depends on the municipality" %} You have have been automatically opt-ed out if you gave your religion in one of the many other forms, but you may have to do it by manually submitting a ticket in the Skat self service page.

-TODO: Explain church tax first, and state the % paid.
-About 0.7% on average?
+[:link: Skat Self Service][Skat Self Service]

 If you are you married you should tell Skat, as then you can get your partner's tax free allowance when they are not working.

 Each year in January all working people in Denmark are required to review their tax to give Skat an up to date estimate of your earnings for the year.
 You should receive an email to your E-Boks in early January, with a personal review.

-[:link: Skat Self Service][Skat Self Service]

 [:link: Danish Tax Help][Tax Help]